JBA TIBOR Reform

 First Phase of JBA TIBOR Reform

-In light of investigations and enforcement actions regarding attempted manipulation of LIBOR in 2012, the International Organization of Securities Commissions ("IOSCO"), which is the international body that is comprised of the securities and financial market regulatory organizations from around the world, published the Final Report on Principles for Financial Benchmarks (commonly known as the "IOSCO Principles") in July 2013, requesting the administrators of major interest rate benchmarks (e.g. LIBOR, TIBOR) to comply with these 19 principles.
+In light of the investigations and enforcement actions regarding attempted manipulation of LIBOR in 2012, the International Organization of Securities Commissions ("IOSCO"), which comprises the securities and financial market regulators from around the world, published the Final Report on Principles for Financial Benchmarks (commonly known as the "IOSCO Principles") in July 2013 and required administrators of major interest rate benchmarks (e.g. LIBOR, TIBOR) to comply with the 19 Principles.

-In July 2014, the Financial Stability Board ("FSB") released the Reforming Major Interest Rate Benchmarks, recommending that it should be necessary to create a mechanism that eliminates the possibility of arbitrary judgment by reference banks as much as practicable and reform benchmarks to enhance their transparency, robustness, and reliability.
+In July 2014, the Financial Stability Board ("FSB") released the Reforming Major Interest Rate Benchmarks, recommending that it should be necessary to create a mechanism that eliminates ,as far as possible, the arbitrary judgment by reference banks and to reform benchmarks to enhance their transparency, robustness, and reliability.

-Based on these international requests and recommendations, the General Incorporated Association JBA TIBOR Administration ("JBATA") established in April 2014 implemented the "First Phase of JBA TIBOR Reform" in July 2017 after three rounds of public consultations.
-One of the key concepts under this reform was to standardize and clarify the calculation/determination processes of submission rates to have JBA TIBOR be more anchored in actual transactions.
+Based on these international requirements and recommendations, the General Incorporated Association JBA TIBOR Administration ("JBATA"), established in April 2014, implemented the "First Phase of JBA TIBOR Reform" in July 2017 after three rounds of public consultations.
+One of the key concepts of this reform was to standardize and clarify the calculation/determination processes of submission rates so as to make JBA TIBOR more anchored in actual transactions.

 Second Phase of JBA TIBOR Reform